Ways to Stay Up-to-Date with Social Media Changes

 Watch social media TV

-YouTube is the second largest search engine in the world.
-Companies and analysts can easily produce and upload new video.
-So cruising YouTube is a fun and informative way to stay up-to-speed on social media.
-For reliable and constant content, subscribe to a YouTube channel that’s focused solely on social media by following these steps:
+YouTube is the second-largest search engine in the world.
+Cruising YouTube is a fun and informative way to stay up-to-speed on social media.
+For reliable and constant content, subscribe to a YouTube channel that's focused solely on social media by following these steps:

-Type social media into the search bar on www.youtube.com and click on the Search button.
+Type "social media" into the search bar on YouTube and click on the Search button.

 Click on Filter & Explore just below the search bar and choose Channel to sort out the social media–related channels.